kernelkit/kernelkit.github.io/_posts/2024-03-12-firewall-container.md

 [text editor][4] where you can paste in the contents of the file `/etc/nftables.conf` that will be mounted in the container.

-The `text-editor` command base64 encodes the content and stores it in the Infix `startup-config`, thus ensuring that the configuration of the firewall is retained even when reconfigure the container, or upgrade the container image.
+When exiting the `text-editor`, the file contents are base64 encoded and stored it in the configuration.
+Saving this to `startup-config` ensures that the firewall configuration is retained even when reconfiguring, or upgrading, the container image.

 ## The Result